8 Uses of AI in Education

 • Customize learning interfaces and content for various learning disabilities.

-• Implement text-to-speech and speech-to-text emerging technologies for students with visual or hearing impairments.
+• Implement AI text-to-speech and speech-to-text emerging technologies for students with visual or hearing impairments.

 For example, Microsoft Learning Tools makes texts more accessible with the Immersive Reader function.
 JAWS can read the screen for users with vision loss.
 And those with hearing difficulties can use Otter.ai for real-time transcriptions.